 As our world becomes more and more complex, this approach to problem solving will also teach future job seekers to address unexpected situations.

-RRI has been introduced in the engineering course contents following
+RRI has been introduced in the engineering challenges (courses) content following:

 IDEA 2: RRI CHALLENGES THE METHODOLOGIES TO BE USED IN STEM EDUCATION